 Ketamine’s mechanism of action is completely different from that of any other antidepressant medication.
 The exact mechanism of action that allows ketamine to relieve depression is complex and still under investigation.

 What we know is that it works on a neurotransmitter called Glutamate which leads to the production of an important growth factor that helps the brain repair damaged neurons affected by stress and mental illness.
 Thus, Ketamine, can improve mood within hours/days and also cause the regeneration of nerve cells over time.

 What disorders can ketamine infusions treat?

 At Ketamine Health Centers, we focus on using evidence-based research to administer and treat our patients with ketamine infusion therapy.
 Our primary focus is to help treat mental illness and provide an option to those who have not had success with traditional medicines or psychotherapy.
 Promising data has demonstrated robust effects in treating severe, chronic, treatment resistant depression.

 Thus, anyone diagnosed with major depression, bipolar depression, postpartum depression, or dysthymia could benefit from Ketamine infusions.
 Research has also shown that Ketamine can also be effective in treating Fibromyalgia, post-traumatic stress disorder (PTSD), and suicidal ideation.
 In addition, ketamine shows promise in alleviating symptoms of obsessive compulsive disorder (OCD) and a number of anxiety disorders.

 Are there any specific medical conditions that would prevent me from receiving treatment?

-Ketamine infusion therapy is not indicated for patients with active substance use disorders, history of seizures, or individuals diagnosed with psychosis.
+Ketamine infusion therapy is not indicated for patients diagnosed with psychosis.
 If you have high blood pressure, cardiac, and/or pulmonary issues it may be necessary for your primary care physician to provide a medical clearance before beginning your ketamine infusions.

 Can I eat and/or drink prior to my infusion?

 Please avoidany kind of solid foods and/or milk for 6 hours prior to your ketamine infusion.
 You may drink clear liquids (i.e. water, fruit juices without pulp, carbonated beverages, clear tea, and black coffee) up until 2 hours before your infusion.
 Absolutely avoid alcohol or the use of any illicit drugs.
 These substances are extremely dangerous in combination with ketamine.